pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 to changefeed replication lag.
 It ranges from sub milliseconds to minutes (write stall) depending on upstream write QPS.

-As an optimization, we can implement a storage that stores data in memory or on disk depending on data size as a future work.
+As an optimization, we can implement storage that stores data in memory or on-disk depending on data size as future work.

 ## Test Design

 Leveldb sorter is an internal optimization.
-For tests, we force on scenario tests and benchmark.
+For tests, we force on the scenario tests and benchmark.

 ### Functional Tests